 SANOS VETERINARY DENTAL SEALANT

-- Helps prevent bacteria from getting under the gums
+- Dental sealant is an effective treatment in helping to prevent bacteria from getting under the gums.

-- Must be applied initially at dental cleaning time and is designed to last six months
+- This must be applied initially at the time of the dental cleaning, and it is designed to be effective for up to six months.

 For additional recommendations and information on dental products for at-home care, visit the Veterinary Oral Health Council website at www.VOHC.com.